Gros Ventre Mountain Range

-The range is home to elk, moose, deer, black and grizzly bear, and many other species of wildlife.
-It is considered to be essential calving ground for the Jackson Hole elk herd.
-There are a variety of trails through the area that offer an exceptional backcountry experience in unspoiled, pristine country.
-Trails within the wilderness area are for foot travel.
-Mechanized vehicles, including mountain bikes and snowmobiles, are not allowed.
-Horses, mules and llamas are permitted.
-Views from the high country include the Tetons, Absarokas, Wind River Mountains and the Wyoming Range.
+The Gros Ventre Range is home to elk, moose, deer, black and grizzly bear, and many other species of wildlife and is an essential calving ground for the Jackson Hole elk herd.
+There are a variety of trails through the area that offer an exceptional backcountry experience in the unspoiled, pristine country.

-The name is from the French word for "big belly", and originated from Indian sign language meant to convey the idea of "always hungry".
+The name “Gros Ventre” is from the French word for “big belly,” and originated from Indian sign language meant to convey the idea of “always hungry.”